erroronline1/caro/readme.md

 # Prerequisites
 * Server with
     * PHP >= 8.2
-    * MySQL/MariaDB or SQL Server (or some other database, but queries may have to be adjusted)
+    * MySQL/MariaDB or SQL Server (or some other database, but queries may have to be adjusted/extended)
     * SSL (camera access for qr-scanner, serviceworker and sha256 encryption don't work otherwise)
 * Network access for endpoints and a browser
     * Desktop pcs